jasp-stats/jasp-desktop/Docs/development/r-analyses-guide.md

   }
   ```
 2. Add a new entry to the `checks` list found at the top of `hasErrors()`.
-The index name is how your error check can be called from an analysis.
-The entry has a `callback` which is the name of your function and the option `addGrouping` which specifies if your check allows grouping and if this should be reflected in the error message.
+The index name determines how your error check can be called from an analysis.
+The entry needs a named list with `callback` which should be assigned the name of the function you just created.
+It should also have the option `addGroupingMsg` if your check allows grouping; this option adds the line "after grouping on {{grouping}}" when set to `TRUE` and grouping variables are found.

 3. Create a message in `.messages()`, this function can be found in `commonmessages.R`.
 Variables must be put between {{}}.
-These will be automatically parsed.
+These will be automatically parsed in `.generateErrorMessage()`.